shinyworks/shinysocial/.github/SUPPORT.md

 ## Where to ask?

-Armed with your reprex, the next step is to figure out [where to ask](https://www.tidyverse.org/help/#where-to-ask).
+Armed with your reprex, the next step is to figure out where to ask.

-*   If it's a question: start with [community.rstudio.com](https://community.rstudio.com/), and/or StackOverflow.
+*   If it's a question: It's best to ask on the [R4DS Online Learning Community Slack](https://r4ds.io/join).
+Other options include [Posit Community](https://community.rstudio.com/), and StackOverflow.
 There are more people there to answer questions.

 *   If it's a bug: you're in the right place, [file an issue](https://github.com/r4ds/shinysocial/issues/new).